jessemillar/dotfiles/README.md

 # dotfiles
 ## Overview
-This repo represents all my dotfiles and application configurations.
+This repo contains all my dotfiles and application configurations.
 I use and maintain this repo for a couple reasons:
+1. Quickly setting up new machines from scratch
 1. Syncing configs between workstations

-1. Quickly setting up a new machine from scratch
+I utilize a combination of [GNU Stow](https://www.gnu.org/software/stow/) and [Ansible](https://www.ansible.com/) to manage my setups.
+Stow quickly creates symlinks between this repo and my home directory without the need for maintaining manual scripts.
+Ansible uses human-readable `.yml` configuration files to install applications and development dependencies in a reproducible way.

 ## Usage
 1. Clone/download this repo